The Ultimate Hoover Dam Travel Guide

 At Hoover Dam, you should most definitely drive across the dam before parking, and up to the Hoover Dam Lookout on the Arizona side.
 Not only will this give you your best view of the dam (there is not an equal view from the Nevada side) but you’ll see where all of the free parking lots are located to help you decide where you want to park.

 3. Be in Two Times Zones at Once

 Once you do park, you can walk across the entire rim of Hoover dam on both sides.
 On one side, looking down is Lake Mead.
 On the other side, looking down is the Colorado River.
 Halfway across the rim is the state line, so you can stand with one foot in Nevada and one foot in Arizona, straddling two time zones (Mountain and Pacific)!

 4. Guided Tours & Museums

-You can also visit the cafe, gift shop, see all of the outdoor artwork, bronzes and plaques, and use the restrooms – free of charge.
+You can also visit the cafe and gift shop, see all of the outdoor artwork, bronzes, and plaques, and use the restrooms – free of charge.
 If you do want to pay, the information above has all of the details of the different ticket and guided tour options.
 But if you have stopped (or plan to stop) at the free Boulder-City Hoover Dam Museum, it’s arguably as good as the exhibits at Hoover Dam.